Schnei1811/InsectClassifier/README.md

 Run python predict.py to create report on testing set.
- - predict against images in the "test_images" directory
+Predict against images in the "test_images" directory
 args:
  -	-- data_name: name of dataset.
 Must be the same as used in train.py
  -	-- arch: neural net used.
 Must be one of "densenet", "resnet", or "mobilenet".
 Must be one already trained